troyds/BasicCalculator/README.md

 # BasicCalculator

-A simple program calculator with basic features which imitates the features of Microsoft Calculator Standard functions.
+A simple C# program calculator with basic features which imitates the features of Microsoft Calculator Standard functions.